One rabbit, noise, and wonder – the possibilities of Museater and Cultural Democracy

 “What could be put up against the noise of time?
 Only that music which is inside ourselves – the music of our being – which is transformed by some into real music.
 Which, over the decades, if it is strong and true and pure enough to drown out the noise of time, is transformed into the whisper of history.”

 Very closely, a bunny looked coy, almost ready to jump.
-She, too, is the placeholder, or a stage prop, for a funny? (scary?) story about the first rabbit to arrive in São Miguel, pregnant.
+She, too, is the placeholder, or a stage prop, for a funny? (scary?) story about the first rabbit to arrive to the Porto Santo island, pregnant.
 Her offspring found the perfect breeding ground.
 After a few years, rabbits were a pest in an archipelago that had only known birds, sea mammals, fish and a handful of reptiles until men arrived with their rabbits, mice and other creatures.

 With the very words of a man long dead and selected objects, we are invited into the mind of a brilliant intellectual.
 The exhibition creates a world where we think about knowledge and ethics, method, and science.